-Investor relations
+Investor Relations

-SATS strives to communicate pertinent information to shareholders and the investment community on a regular and timely basis; in a clear, forthcoming and detailed manner; and by taking into consideration their views when addressing their concerns.
-We disseminate material, price-sensitive information and ensure that it is made publicly available on a timely and non-selective basis.
+SATS strives to communicate pertinent information to shareholders and the investment community on a regular and timely basis, and in a clear, forthcoming and detailed manner.
+We disseminate material, price-sensitive information to the public on a timely and non-selective basis, to enable our stakeholders to have the latest, most relevant information required to make informed decisions about the value of SATS and our long-term prospects.
 Material information relating to our financial performance, business and strategic developments is published on SGXNET first, followed by our website at www.sats.com.sg.

-In addition, there is a dedicated investor relations section on our website where current and past annual reports, quarterly financial results, webcasts of quarterly earnings briefings, the latest corporate presentations, and other information considered to be of interest to shareholders and the investment community are readily available.
+There is a dedicated investor relations section on our website where current and past annual reports, quarterly financial results, webcasts of quarterly earnings briefings, the latest corporate presentations, and other information considered to be of interest to shareholders and the investment community are readily available.